 This tab gives the Vendor information on where to bill the purchase order.
 Again by default, iPoint will autofill the bill to information to your company’s bill to address that was set up in Settings > Company Info > Primary Bill To

-To change the Bill To information, simply click in the following fields and type in the address you’d like the order to be billed to.
+To change the Bill To information, click on the following fields and type in the address you’d like the order to be billed to.
 This information will be printed on the PO.

-Assignments are internal communications with your team that can be created from within nearly every module, including Purchase Orders.
+Assignments are internal communications with your team that you can create from within nearly every module, including Purchase Orders.
 The Assignments tab will list any existing assignments with the following details:

 - Assignment – what is being asked to be completed

-- Created – the date and time stamp when the assignment was entered
+- Created – the date and time stamp when someone entered the assignment

 - Staff – the name of the user to whom the task is assigned